dtao/aiadventures/thoughts/explaining-ai-terms-the-feynman-way-pt1.md

 one example) is a value that any rational intelligent system will exhibit as a logical inevitability.
-I would guess that the explanation of the apparent human counterexamples I've cited above would be that they demonstrate that we are not completely rational creatures (but that superintelligent AI agent _would_ be).
+I would guess that the explanation of the apparent human counterexamples I've cited above would be that they demonstrate that we are not completely rational creatures (but that a superintelligent AI agent _would_ be).
-At the moment I find myself skeptical of this explanation (which I've just invented and 100% acknowledge as a likely straw man) because it doesn't seem to me that we understand the relationship between intelligence, rationality, and apparent irrationality well enough to confidently assert that the latter will not emerge in AI systems.
+At the moment I find myself skeptical of this explanation (which I've just invented and 100% acknowledge as a likely straw man) because it doesn't seem to me that we understand the relationship between intelligence, rationality, and apparent irrationality well enough to confidently assert that the latter will not emerge in systems, AI or otherwise, exhibiting the former.

 ---